Genocs/genocs-auth/README.md

 # Update the database with the initial migration
 dotnet ef database update

-# Create the initial migration for the Genocs.Auth.DatasqlLite project
+# Create the initial migration for the Genocs.Auth.DataSqLite project
-cd .\src\Genocs.Auth.DataSqlLite
+cd .\src\Genocs.Auth.DataSqLite
 dotnet ef migrations add InitialCreate

 # Update the database with the initial migration